More about Google Cloud Backup

 With more government regulation and compliance requirements appearing in recent years, combined with an increased demand for globally available systems and infrastructure, it is safe to say that both the expectation level and challenges an organization faces to ensure data protection and privacy have also grown.

-In this post we’ll take a closer look at the data protection challenges Google Cloud users face, and how Cloud Volumes ONTAP can help address them.
+In this post we’ll take a closer look at the data protection challenges Google Cloud users face, disaster recovery capabilities provided by the Google Cloud platform, and how Cloud Volumes ONTAP can provide improved data protection.

 Data Protection Challenges

 It can be a daunting task to get a holistic view of what an organization needs and can use for Google Cloud data protection.
 This can be challenging at any time, but possibly even more so when juggling the many tasks involved with a Google Cloud migration.

 While cloud managed services act as solid building blocks that can make this less painful, with features such as storage snapshot technology and multi-region replication, it still requires deep tech expertise to design and orchestrate a highly available system that can properly implement Google Cloud disaster recovery, backup data protection, and security measures.
 Bottom line: as engineers, we know that it will require a significant amount of effort (time and money), and it can be really challenging to tick all these boxes.